Employer of Record

 Labor Relations

-- Employers are responsible for withholding all applicable payroll taxes.
+• Employers are responsible for withholding all applicable payroll taxes and contributions.

 Holiday

-- Employees are entitled to 28 calendar days of paid annual leave, unless a different arrangement is agreed upon.
+• Employees are entitled to 28 calendar days of paid annual leave as a minimum, unless the law provides a longer entitlement in specific cases.

 Rest Hours